What to expect

 Delft - Kinderdijk - Gouda

-Sail through Rotterdam’s international port and cycle or take the fast waterbus to Kinderdijk.
+Sail through Rotterdam’s international port and cycle or take the fast waterbus to Alblasserdam and cycle to the wondeful Kinderdijk.
 Step inside one of the village’s 19 incredible UNESCO windmills and experience how the Dutch once lived.
-Continue to the cheese city of Gouda, with its narrow streets and pretty market square.
-For a longer ride, detour via the silver city of Schoonhoven.
+Continue by bike to the cheese city of Gouda, with its narrow streets and pretty market square, or for a longer ride, detour via the silver city of Schoonhoven.

 Day 6 (Thu):